 An important issue to be considered in relation to donations which may be stored for some time prior to issue for clinical use, primarily some tissue and stem cell donations, is the timing of the spread of SARS-CoV-2 infection in the UK.
-The first cases of imported COVID-19 in the

-UK were identified on 31st January 2020 in two holiday makers from China.
+The first cases of imported COVID-19 in the UK were identified on 31st January 2020 in two holiday makers from China.
 The Standing Advisory Committee on Transfusion Transmissible Infections (SACTTI) identified the 28th February 2020 as the date from when the UK is to be considered a country with sustained community transmission of SARS-CoV-2.
 On this date, the first case of COVID-19 transmitted in the UK was identified.
 Sequence analysis of UK SARS-CoV-2 samples indicate that China, where the virus originated, had a less than 1% impact on cases in the UK and that 80% of all those who came to the UK and spread the virus arrived between 28 February and 29 March.
 Therefore, prior to the 28th February 2020, it is reasonable to consider that the majority of UK donors had not been exposed to SARS-CoV-2.
 UK Blood Services implemented specific measures to identify donors with a risk of carrying SARS-CoV-2, including geographical deferrals, from January 23rd 2020.
+The UK Blood Services have broadly aligned with the ECDC guidance on coronavirus disease and donation of substances of human origin, updated in December 2020, and the UK Government guidance on minimising transmission across the UK population.

-The following measures apply to donors of blood, tissue and stem cells:
+The following measures apply to blood, living tissue and cord blood donors Illness deferral